-Marks Description A candidate should demonstrate under applied conditions: • an ability to plan for an expedition noting the basic requirements; • a sound knowledge of route and equipment plans in readiness for a two day expedition over a distance of 16-20 miles/25-30 km: Marks Description 21-30 an ability to map read and navigate occasionally with consultation with others, with only minor errors along well trodden footpaths safely in an unfamiliar area; an ability to use basic techniques such as map setting with a compass, without guidance; route planning using Naismith's Rule without guidance; meal preparation; an ability to collect all useful information in advance of the venture and discuss any implications; an ability to observe all the rules as they apply to the countryside, camp craft and safety; a sound understanding of the body's needs/responses to exercise and weather conditions.
-A candidate should demonstrate under applied conditions: a basic knowledge of equipment, its uses and how to look after it; a basic knowledge of route and equipment planning in readiness for one or two day(s) expedition over a distance of between 12-16 miles/20-25 km; an ability to navigate safely, with minimum guidance, over short distances, along well 11-20 trodden footpaths in an unfamiliar area; an ability to work as part of a group sharing responsibilities; an ability to use simple techniques such as map setting visually with guidance; planning routes using Naismiths's Rule with guidance; tent erection with due regard to weather/ground conditions; an ability to collect local weather and other information and use it to advantage on the venture; an ability to observe all the rules as they apply to the countryside, camp craft and safety; an understanding of the body's needs/responses to exercise and weather changes.
-0-10 A candidate should demonstrate under applied conditions: a simple knowledge of the basic equipment required for the venture and how to use it; a limited knowledge of how to prepare simple route and equipment sheets for a planned expedition over a distance of 6-8 miles/10-15 km; an ability, with guidance, to navigate safely over a short distance along well trodden footpaths in an unfamiliar area; an ability, as part of a team, to work to achieve a successful outcome; an ability to understand simple techniques such as map orientation, load packing and carrying; an ability to receive/collect local weather and topographical information and make certain judgements; an ability to observe simple rules as they apply to the countryside, camp craft and safety; an awareness of the body's needs/responses to exercise and weather changes.
+Marks Description A candidate should demonstrate under applied conditions: an ability to plan for an expedition noting the basic requirements; a sound knowledge of route and equipment plans in readiness for a two day expedition over Marks Description A candidate should demonstrate under applied conditions: an ability to plan for an expedition noting the basic requirements; • a sound knowledge of route and equipment plans in readiness for a two day expedition over a distance of 16-20 miles/25-30 km; an ability to map read and navigate occasionally with consultation with others, with only minor errors along well trodden footpaths safely in an unfamiliar area; 21-30 • an ability to use basic techniques such as map setting with a compass, without guidance; route planning using Naismith's Rule without guidance; meal preparation; an ability to collect all useful information in advance of the venture and discuss any implications; an ability to observe all the rules as they apply to the countryside, campcraft and safety; a sound understanding of the body's needs/responses to exercise and weather conditions.
+A candidate should demonstrate under applied conditions: 11-20 a basic knowledge of equipment, its uses and how to look after it; a basic knowledge of route and equipment planning in readiness for one or two day(s) expedition over a distance of between 12-16 miles/20-25 km; an ability to navigate safely, with minimum guidance, over short distances, along well trodden footpaths in an unfamiliar area; an ability to work as part of a group sharing responsibilities; • an ability to use simple techniques such as map setting visually with guidance; planning routes using Naismiths's Rule with guidance; tent erection with due regard to weather/ground conditions; an ability to collect local weather and other information and use it to advantage on the venture; • an ability to observe all the rules as they apply to the countryside, campcraft and safety; an understanding of the body's needs/responses to exercise and weather changes.
+0-10 A candidate should demonstrate under applied conditions: • a simple knowledge of the basic equipment required for the venture and how to use it; • a limited knowledge of how to prepare simple route and equipment sheets for a planned expedition over a distance of 6-8 miles/10-15 km; an ability, with guidance, to navigate safely over a short distance along well trodden footpaths in an unfamiliar area; • an ability, as part of a team, to work to achieve a successful outcome; an ability to understand simple techniques such as map orientation, load packing and carrying; • an ability to receive/collect local weather and topographical information and make certain judgements; an ability to observe simple rules as they apply to the countryside, campcraft and safety; • an awareness of the body's needs/responses to exercise and weather changes.